Every morning when I wipe off Baxter’s feet after our first walk of the day, I clip two toenails.

 How does your dog handle nail trims?

-Julia Thomson is a regular contributor to That Mutt.
+Julia Preston is a regular contributor to That Mutt.
 She maintains the blog Home on 129 Acres.